djalbat/necessary/README.md

 Helper functions to manipulate HTTP headers and URLs, build query strings and so on.

 * The `overwrite()` function takes a plain old JavaScript object `headers` argument together with `name` and `value` string arguments.
-It overwrites the property of the `headers` object corresponding to the `name` argument with the `value` argument, if the property exists, otherwise it creates it.
-It's utility lies in the fact that it is insensitive to case.
+If the corresponding property of the `headers` object exists then it is replaced with the `value` value.
+This function's utility lies in the fact that the name comparisons are case insensitive.

 ```
 const headers = {